ducalex/ArduinoLite/README.md

 - The rest

 ## Credits:
-- The WString and Print classes are taken from Arduino (AVR)
+- The Stream, String, and Print classes are taken from Arduino (AVR)